 Methodology of the project

 First, the state of knowledge on the environmental impacts of veterinary pharmaceuticals was assessed.
 Subsequently, selected information and teaching material on the use of veterinary drugs for veterinarians and farmers were analysed.
 Special focus was given to examining whether and how the material addresses environmental aspects and antibiotic resistance.
-Based on this communication analysis, an overarching communication strategy and concepts and contents for the following information products were developed.
+Based on this communication analysis, an overarching communication strategy and concepts and contents for the information products were developed.
 The draft contents of the information products was discussed with the expert public at a workshop.
 The interim results of the project are documented in its final report.

 Tasks of Ecologic Institute